Understanding, Wearing, and Appreciating Native American Jewelry

 I hope to demonstrate that really understanding the jewelry will help you find better pieces, wear them in more interesting combinations and connect with them in more meaningful ways.

-One common mistake people make right from the start is to clean this “tarnished” pawn jewelry.
+One common mistake people make right from the start is to clean this “tarnished” old jewelry.
 This can lower the value.
 These pieces in particular hold many layers of meaning.
-Due to their origins there are even some cultural beliefs about older jewelry which include the idea that a piece sometimes comes to you because it is meant to be cared for by you.
+Due to their origins there are even some beliefs about older jewelry which include the idea that a piece sometimes comes to you because it is meant to be cared for by you.
 Another thing to consider is where a seller might have unscrupulously gotten the item such as a burial or in a dishonest fashion.
-Such jewelry is believed to bring you bad luck.
+Such jewelry is believed by some to bring one bad luck.
 It is even thought by some that turquoise sort of holds the mojo of the past wearer so one would want to “cleanse” it or avoid contact, especially if that person was deceased.
+It is interesting and appeals to me as an anthropologist to look at the beliefs are when discussing material culture.
+We may not always believe what others do, but wear and use is really a part of these items.

 A design example that illustrates this discussion can be seen in the first image.
-This is an older piece I own and love because of its meaning.
+This is an older piece that I own and love because of its meaning.
 It is sand-cast and holds in its center a design that represents the four worlds, mountains, corn and mother earth.
 Corn is central to the beliefs of the Hopi and the four worlds is significant as well.
 In this case the piece is Navajo however, their beliefs have some similar core aspects to that of the Hopi.
+While some pieces have cultural symbolism, others are purely aesthetic so one should not oversimplify the work of artists as purely “ethnographic”.
+Native American cultures are very much alive, changing, growing, holding on to heritage and passing down knowledge, as well as cranking out artists and designers working today on new concepts.

 This is a process the Navajo created in the 1860’s in which one carves the design into two halves of a prepared soft sandstone (tufa).
 It involves about 4 days of work and is harder than one might assume.
 Vents are carved leading away from the design in the stone so that hot air can escape.
 One also has pour channels where the silver will be poured in.
 The stone is heated to prevent silver from sticking to it and then the artist can pour in the heated or molten silver.
 This is a very simplified explanation and there are various stages to the pours, both the silver and air must be at a “good” temperature, and polishing the final piece is done in phases.